* 4G licenses sell for less than 3.5 bln forecast

-LONDON, Feb 20 (Reuters) - Britain’s mobile operators were the winners and the government was the loser in an auction of 4G airwaves that raised 2.3 billion pounds ($3.6 billion), a third lower than the Treasury expected.
+LONDON, Feb 20 (Reuters) - Britain’s mobile operators were the winners and the government was the loser in an auction of 4G airwaves that raised a less than expected 2.3 billion pounds ($3.6 billion).

-Telecoms regulator Ofcom had designed the auction to maximise the availability of 4G services, after the previous 3G auction in 2000 delivered a 22.5 billion pound windfall to the state but left the industry indebted and unable to roll out new services for years.
+Telecoms regulator Ofcom had designed the sale to maximise the availability of 4G services, after the previous 3G auction in 2000 delivered 22.5 billion pounds to the state but left the industry indebted and unable to roll out new services for years.

 “This is a positive outcome for competition in the UK, which will lead to faster and more widespread mobile broadband, and substantial benefits for consumers and businesses across the country,” Ofcom Chief Executive Ed Richards said.

-All four existing network operators picked up blocks of airwaves for between 791 million pounds and 225 million, as did fixed-line company BT, the regulator said on Wednesday.
+All four existing network operators picked up blocks of airwaves for between 791 million pounds and 225 million, as did new entrant BT Group, the regulator said on Wednesday.

 Yet the Treasury had penciled in proceeds of 3.5 billion and although the total will rise slightly - after a final stage of bidding to allocate the bands of airwaves - it will still fall far short of what finance minister George Osborne had wanted.